Stonelaw High School: Admissions

+The headteacher is Brenda McLachlan.
+The current school roll is around 1350 pupils and there are 90 FTE teachers.

+The school's catchment area includes Rutherglen, areas of Cambuslang, and Halfway.
+Stonelaw High School has seven feeder primary schools: Bankhead Primary, Burgh Primary, Burnside Primary, Calderwood Primary, James Aiton Primary, Park View Primary, and Spittal Primary.

+The current school building was completed in summer 1998 on Calderwood Road, Rutherglen.
+The school uses a traditional house system, with pupils being organised into one of three houses: Arran, Bute, and Skye.

 Stonelaw was awarded 'sports hub' status on 5 November 2013 by MSP Shona Robison Minister for Commonwealth Games and Sport.
 Outwith learning hours, the sports facilities are available for hire by the local community in partnership with South Lanarkshire Council, with several local clubs based there.

 Stonelaw High was rated "excellent" and highlighted as "sector leading" by Education Scotland inspectors in the school's recent inspection report in 2023.